Travel Tryouts will be held April 23rd - April 30th for all levels - 8U Blue, 10U - 18U Co-Ed Teams & Girls Teams

 - Any player who is rostered/under contract with another local Tier II program must have a release from that program in order to tryout at Reston, including returning Raiders.

-- Any former Raider registering to try-out for the 2019-20 travel season who has played for another Tier 2 travel team in the D.C. area since leaving Raiders must petition the Raiders Board of Directors to return to the Club.
+- Any former Raider registering to try-out for the 2022-2023 travel season who has played for another Tier II travel team in the D.C. area since leaving Raiders must petition the Raiders Board of Directors to return to the Club.
 See Return to the Club Policy.
 Such petitions must be emailed to the Travel Director (

 The tryouts will consist of several sessions.
 All sessions will concentrate on skills and competitive situations.
-If a player misses a session they will only be evaluated by the sessions they attend.
+If a player misses a session, they will only be evaluated by the sessions they attend.
 It is highly encouraged that players attend all sessions.
-In order to be placed on a team, they must attend at least two sessions, and any absences must be communicated to the Travel Director.
+NEW POLICY – Any player may be offered a roster spot following two tryouts, assuming the Financial Agreement has been signed and submitted.
+We encourage players to attend as many sessions as possible, but if a player will miss a session, we ask that an email be sent to

-During the first evaluation session for each age level, there will be a Parent Meeting administered by the Club’s Travel Director, or designated Board Member.
+There will be Informational Meetings administered by the Club’s Travel Director, or designated Board Members.
 The meeting will discuss the tryout process, club/team expectations, and any other pertinent information deemed necessary, as well as offer an opportunity for any questions parents may have about the club or tryouts.
+The meetings will be held virtually via Zoom Meeting on Once the dates/times are set, we'll update the confirmed dates & times.
+The meeting invite will be forwarded only to players currently registered for tryotus.

-The tryouts will consist of three skates to select our Birth-year Blue Teams.
-Players not selected for a Blue Team, would then be eligible to come back and skate in a fourth session to be considered for our age-based Silver and/or Black teams.
+The tryouts will consist of three skates to select our Blue & Silver Teams.
+Players not selected for a Blue or Silver Team, would then be eligible to come back and skate in a fourth session to be considered for our Silver and/or Black teams.
+As was previously noted, the Raiders are moving away from birth-year based teams and will select mixed, age based teams (i.e. all players at the 10U age level - 2011 & 2012 birth years will be eligible for our top Blue team).
+The best players at all designated age levels, will be selected for our Blue team, and the next group of players would be selected for Silver, and so on.

-Goalies – Goalies should plan to attend our “Goalie Only” session (Saturday May 11th) as well as all sessions at their respective birth years.
+Goalies – Goalies should plan to attend our “Goalie Only” session (Saturday, April 23rd) as well as all sessions at their respective age groups.

 During all sessions the players will be placed in skill and game based drills and scrimmages.
-The Head coach and a number of additional independent evaluators will assess the players’ performance in those drills and scrimmages.
-Following each session the evaluators will meet to discuss each player’s performance during the session.
+The Head coach and several additional independent evaluators will assess the players’ performance in those drills and scrimmages, as well as using evaluations rankings from the previous season.
+Players will be ranked on their assessed abilities based upon how they perform in the drills, small area games and scrimmages during each session.
+During Skill Drills, the players will be ranked on their hockey skills (Skating-Forward & Backwards, Edges, Transitions & Speed; Puck Handling - Puck Control, Passing, Puck Protection, Body Contact, as well as how they perform in drills, small games and scrimmages in game elements) Following each session, the evaluators will meet to discuss each player’s performance during the session.
 These sessions will be moderated by a Raiders Board Member or assigned evaluation Moderator who has no personal interest in the outcome of the evaluation and who does not have a son or daughter involved in the tryout.
 The moderator’s role is to lead the discussion on each player, compile the input of evaluators and ensure that the evaluation process is conducted fairly, without bias and is consistent with the Raiders’ tryout policies.

 All parents & players will follow the process below when arriving at the rink for each tryout session:

 - Players check in and receive assigned pinnie.
-The pinnie will be kept until the completion of the third session.
+The pinnie will be kept until the completion of the third session and should be returned following the last skate.

-- Parents will receive the Raiders Financial Agreement outlining the Travel Team fees for the upcoming season.
-All Financial Agreements should be returned no later than the start of the third tryout session.
-Any players who have not turned in the Financial Agreement will not be placed on a team.
+- Prior to the first session, Parents will receive via email the Raiders Financial Agreement outlining the Travel Team fees for the upcoming season.
+All Financial Agreements should be returned at check-in on Night 1, but must be returned no later than the start of the third tryout session.

 - Players check in for attendance purposes.